mainmatter/playbook/workflow/README.md

 has been assured by tests and reviews - we generally value quality higher than pushing out changes and getting things merged faster.

-We agree on the following set of rules for Pull Requests:
+We agree on the following set of rules for Pull Requests (in no particular order):

+* Write good commit messages.
 * Pull Requests have to have a proper description for what changes are included in it and how those can be tested.
 If a Pull Request relates to or closes an issue, add `Closes #<issue>` or `Relates to #<issue>` to the description.